 We will take you to Namtso Lake by road, witnessing incredible sights and frequently stopping to take it all in.
 Our itineraries are focused around you so you will have plenty of time.
 The mountain lake Namtso is natural beauty at it’s very best, with vivid blue skies reflected on the water.
 It is an incredible sight.
 You can explore the area on foot or on horseback, and prepare to be rendered speechless.
 In the evening you can retire to your lakeside guesthouse, sipping wine and swapping stories with other travelers until late into the night!

 The next day you can return to Lhasa to experience the Tibet Museum’s extensive range of fascinating artefacts dating back to prehistoric times.
 Pay a visit to the magnificent fifteenth-century Sera Monastery, to observe the stunning murals, statues and scriptures written in gold powder.
 If we’re lucky, we’ll see Buddhist monks engaged in heated religious debates.
 You can venture outside of Lhasa to the traditional farming community of Namba Village, to see tsampa processing mills and nomads passing through.

-ITINERARY INFORMATION After 5 days on our Tibet tour you’ll have seen enough monasteries to last a little while, so why not top it off with a sight of the world’s highest mountain at Everest Base Camp.
-We encourage our Global Villagers to indulge in the adventurous, and a trip to Everest Base Camp is …
+EVEREST BASE CAMP TRIP (JULY 28TH – AUGUST 1ST 2018) After 5 days on our Tibet Tour you’ll have seen enough monasteries to last a little while, so why not top it off with a sight of the world’s highest mountain as part of our Everest Base Camp Trip.
+We encourage our Global Villagers …

 © 2015 Global Village Tours